 We also need to share information with partner organisations that help administer Docly accounts.
 For example:

-We have vetted these organisations to ensure that they will deal with your personal information responsibly.
+We have vetted these organisations to ensure that they will deal with your personal data responsibly.

 Sometimes we need to share information with regulators like the Care Quality Commission, the General Medical Council, NHS Digital, the Information Commissioner's Office and the Health Service Ombudsman.